sysgears/mochapack/docs/guides/code-coverage.md

 Another important detail is that the `include` option should be configured in the same way (but webpack compatible) as in the `package.json`. `istanbul-instrumenter-loader` does not respect the value in the package.json, that's why you need to configure it again.

-When you run `npm run cover` again you should see something like this - dependent on your code:
+When you run `yarn run cover` again you should see something like this - dependent on your code:

 ![code coverage success](../media/code-coverage-cli-success.png)